Project Lifecycle - Agile Framework

 The two most common, at least for me, are: - SCRUM - Kanban

-There are many more ways to use the agile framework
+There are many more ways to use the agile framework than

-just those two, think of it as a LEGO brick
+just those two, think of it as a LEGO brick.

 Those two do follow the agile principles